wooriapt/jekyll-now/_posts/2018-08-13-Whitepaper v.5.md

 #### technology
 have the capability to operate without intermediaries.
 This environment is perfectly suited for a loyalty network platform.

-#### 123OTT Tokens
+#### OTT Tokens
 It's essential for business-to-business partnerships to have a way to track progress and pass the value of their partnership onto their consumers.
 Currently this is often done through coupon codes, referral links, and loyalty points.

 However, the current tools available can't answer fundamental questions such as: How many coupons/referral codes/points were distributed?
 Exactly how many are being used by consumers?
 How many are held by consumers?
 How do I, as a business stakeholder know that my partner is promoting the partnership?
 And most importantly what incentives are in place to ensure both businesses adhere to the terms of the partnership?

-The 123OTT Coin token solves these problems and many others.
-By tying a digital coin to the terms of the agreement 123OTT Coin can now track exactly how the partnership is progressing.
+The OTT Tokens solves these problems and many others.
+By tying a digital coin to the terms of the agreement OTT Tokens can now track exactly how the partnership is progressing.
 Also, in the unlikely event that one business is generating more transactions (referrals or coupons for example) than the other; the value of the coins given to the consumers for each transaction will increase for the business generating more transactions and decrease for the business generating less transactions.

 The consumer will naturally go to the business that gives them more coins per transaction, therefore, incentivizing both businesses to generate as many transactions as possible and allowing the behavior of the network and its software to become aligned with the interests of its users.
 This is critical to having successful partnerships.

 Currently, many blockchain companies are issuing tokens that have no actual utility.
-The CollabCoin token can be used for many possibilities including:
+The OTT Tokens can be used for many possibilities including:

 ● Incentives to follow and promote the terms of the strategic partnership
 ● Governance of the platform
 ● Track progress of partnership
 ● Increase value proposition by having consumers accumulate coins
 ● A way for consumers to buy products